MarcellusHarris/incident-response-toolkit/README.md

 `--s3-bucket` is specified, the ZIP file is uploaded to S3 under the given prefix.

-## Diagram

-The included `docs/collection-flow.png` is a placeholder for a diagram showing how the tool operates (collects data → writes t o output → optionally zips → optionally uploads to S3).
-Replace it with your own diagram for clarity.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE)